I remember first holding you, so tiny in my arms.

 Dear Readers:

 As we approach the anniversary of my baby sister’s life and death, what I have shared is very dear and personal to my heart.
 As my eyes mist with tears, I still feel my heart burn heavily from missing her!
 But please understand that I do NOT “blame” God for my sister’s death!
-Our God is Sovereign and I believe that He allows certain things to happen to us for His greater plan and purpose.
+Our God is Sovereign, and I believe He allows certain things to happen to us for His greater plan and purpose.
 (Isa.
 57: 1).
 After all, His ways are higher than our ways.

 Now, I’m not by any means a theologian, a preacher, or a Bible teacher.
 I’m just a layman, a simple woman of faith, with a finite mind trying to serve an Infinite God.
-I know that it rains on the just and unjust (Matt.
-5:45); bad things do happen to good people.
+I know it rains on the just and unjust (Matt.
+5:45); bad things happen to good people.

 If I am to be honest, I don’t always understand the mind of God.
 Howbeit, I purpose in my heart to trust Him!
 And if I am to be truthful, yes, to this day my heart does have a few unanswered questions.
-On occasions, in my journey of life, I have meltdowns, wallow in self-pity, and find myself clouded by doubts and fears.
-However, because of His steadfast love and His unfathomable mercy for me, I thank God that I don’t have to remain in that state of mind!
+Occasionally, in my life journey, I have meltdowns, wallow in self-pity, and find myself clouded by doubts and fears.
+However, because of His steadfast love and unfathomable mercy for me, I thank God I don’t have to remain in that state of mind!

 You see, I am a work in progress.